act3-ai/aceup/act3-login/README.md

 ## Support

 - **[Troubleshooting FAQ](docs/troubleshooting-faq.md)**: consult list of frequently asked questions and their answers.
-- **[Create a support ticket](https://git.act3-ace.com/ace/aceup/-/issues/new?issuable_template=Support%20Ticket)**: create a support ticket issue on the ACEup GitLab project.
+- **[Create a support ticket](https://github.com/act3-ace/aceup/issues/new)**: create a support ticket issue on the ACEup GitHub project.
 - **[Mattermost channel](https://chat.git.act3-ace.com/act3/channels/devops)**: create a post in the DevOps channel for assistance.